mendezVKI/MODULO/README.rst

 Computational Cost Estimates
 ----------------------------
-To guide the user in choosing the appropriate setting for the specific dataset at hand, we provide a rough estimate of the computational cost of the MODULO decompositions, with and without the memory-saving option.
+We here provide a rough estimate of the amoung of RAM required to decompose a test case with and without the memory saving option.
+This option reduces the memory usage at the cost of increasing the computational time (see https://www.youtube.com/watch?v=LclxO1WTuao)

 Given a dataset $D \\in \\mathbb{R}^{n_s \\times n_t}$, we consider the computation of $n_r$ modes.
 When using the memory saving option, we refer to
 $n_t' = n_t / n_p$ as the number of time steps in each partition, and to $n_s' = n_s / n_p$ as the number of spatial points in each partition.